Rawlinson

 Leadership, Advocacy and Innovation.

 Iain was educated at Birkenhead School, the University of Cambridge and the Inns of Court School of Law.
-He has a BA (MA Cantab) in Law, and was called to the Bar of England and Wales in 1981.
 He is also a qualified mediator through the Centre for Effective Dispute Resolution in London (CEDR).

 He has two children and lives in the New Forest.
 His other interests include writing, music, aviation, the sea, Scotland and Africa.